VP of Product, Speaker, 8+ Years Sales & Client Success Expertise

 In this way, GDD’s iterative process works hand in hand with strategies to help you achieve your desired outcomes, and does so without shifting the focus of your marketing team unnecessarily.

+At IMPACT we practice what we preach when it comes to our own website.
 We use our own version of GDD to minimize risk, continuously learn and improve, and inform our marketing and sales efforts.
-We do the same for our customers.
+We do the same for our clients.

-We gather and process data from all the clients we’ve worked with over the years, gleaning best practices and integrating them into our site redesign planning process.
+We've gathered and processed data from all the clients we’ve worked with over the years, gleaning best practices and integrating them into our site redesign planning process.
 This reduces the number of assumptions we need to make and creates a stronger process.

 Leveraging this data, we’ve seamlessly integrated a number of tools and templates into our operating framework that allow us to build launchpad sites quickly and efficiently, reducing the cost of web design for our clients.